-For the purposes of this policy, the term "division" refers to Academic areas (Business, , Humanities, Movement & Sport Sciences, Natural Sciences and Mathematics, Nursing and Health Sciences, Social Sciences, and Teacher Education), Career & Technical areas (Business Technology and Service, Technical and Industrial), and the Library.
+For the purposes of this policy, the term "division" refers to academic areas that include Business; Humanities; Physical, Life, Movement and Sport Sciences; Nursing and Health Sciences; Social Sciences; and Teacher Education and Mathematics.
+Division may also refer to career and technical areas such as Business Technology and Service; Technical and Industrial; and the Library.